 Accommodation in Hanoi

 Budget guesthouses are fine for the weekend – we stayed at the Mylan Guest House which was clean and tidy, very central and cheap.
 We had our own bathroom, and the place has suites with adjoining sitting rooms too.
-I always use Booking.com to find accommodation – See an updated list of places to stay in Hanoi and check out the reviews HERE!
+I usually use Booking.com to find accommodation.

 If you come over on a package holiday you’ll get a choice of classy 4 and 5 star hotels.
 Better still, purchase your own international flights and book a personalized full tour of Vietnam with a reputable Hanoi travel agency – they can recommend the best accommodation and arrange transport throughout the country to tie in with your plans, saving your precious time and money.